-With the introduction of BIM to the construction industry, it has gone from being just a tool for design of models, to a file sharing tool to a tool for efficient collaboration among team members who are separated geographically to achieve a common project objective.
-Bringing these team members together with the use of technology to foster an effective flow in project information in a project environment that empowers collaboration is necessary for a successful project.
+With the introduction of BIM to the construction industry, it has gone from being just a tool for the design of models to a file-sharing tool to a tool for efficient collaboration among team members who are separated geographically to achieve a common project objective.
+Bringing these team members together with the use of technology to foster an effective flow of project information in a project environment that empowers collaboration is necessary for a successful project.

 In the centre of all these coordination and management is the Project Manager, who is the traditional head of a project as well as the BIM coordinator in the Project Management Office which is often centrally located or within the premises of the parent organization in charge of the project.

 The Project Manager uses the benefits of Building Information Modelling (BIM) which is a digital representation of physical and functional characteristics of a proposed model to coordinate and harmonize the activities of the virtual team as well as any on-site team in order to achieve strict project objectives.

 Virtual teams which are project team members or sub-contractors to a project, who work across space, time and organizational boundaries with interaction links are strengthened by webs of communication like BIM to successfully achieve project objectives.

 BIM has design-oriented capabilities, industry-leading modelling abilities and parametric objects to streamline project management in terms of the control of project scope, management of human resources and effective communication.

 The benefits of BIM can be useful to virtual teams who are managing projects from different locations that are geographically separated.
 The benefits of BIM, when it comes to managing project teams from different locations that are geographically separated can be accessed from 6 critical perspectives which are crucial to ensuring a successful project.

 1).
 Effective management of construction projects